mfojtik/operator-dev-plugin/README.md

 cp ./bin/kubectl-operator_dev <PATH> # Where <PATH> is a directory in your $PATH
 ```

+Alternatively, you can grab the pre-build binaries from the [release page](https://github.com/mfojtik/operator-dev-plugin/releases).
+After downloading
+the binary, remove the `_linux` or `_darwin` suffix and copy the binary to your `$PATH`.

 #### Usage

 The `override` command is used when developer want to override the operator container image with custom built image, typically for testing purposes.